 Don’t Let Your Anger “Mature” Into Bitterness

-“Bitterness is unforgiveness fermented.”
-(Gregory Popcak)
+“Bitterness is unforgiveness fermented.”—Gregory Popcak

 The Cost of Bitterness

-- Prolong your mental and emotional pain—and may even exacerbate it;
+- Prolong your mental and emotional pain—and may even exacerbate it

-- Lead to long-lasting anxiety and/or depression;
+- Lead to long-lasting anxiety and/or depression

-- Prevent you from experiencing the potential joys of living fully in the present—vs. dwelling self-righteously on the past wrongs inflicted on you;
+- Prevent you from experiencing the potential joys of living fully in the present—vs. dwelling self-righteously on the past wrongs inflicted on you

-- Interfere with your cultivating healthy, satisfying relationships, and lead you to doubt, or disparage, your connection to others;
+- Interfere with your cultivating healthy, satisfying relationships, and lead you to doubt, or disparage, your connection to others

-- Compromise or weaken your higher ideals, and adversely impact your personal search for purpose and meaning in life;
+- Compromise or weaken your higher ideals, and adversely impact your personal search for purpose and meaning in life

-- Rob you of vital energy far better employed to help you realize your desires, or achieve goals that you coveted earlier;
+- Rob you of vital energy far better employed to help you realize your desires, or achieve goals that you coveted earlier

-- by keeping you in a paradoxical state of “vengeful bondage,” erode your sense of well-being.
+- By keeping you in a paradoxical state of “vengeful bondage,” erode your sense of well-being.

-So the question is: Do you really want to see yourself as a “victim,” with all the implications of helplessness embedded in that defeatist label?
+The question is: Do you really want to see yourself as a “victim,” with all the implications of helplessness embedded in that defeatist label?
 Consider that if you obsessively ruminate on the righteousness of your anger, your wrath will only become further inflamed.
-For it exists in the first place to mask your underlying emotional distress by prompting you to focus not on the personal injury you’ve suffered but on the one who so wronged you.
+It exists to mask your underlying emotional distress by prompting you to focus not on the personal injury you’ve suffered but on the one who so wronged you.
 Besides, you don’t really have any control over the other person.

 The Cure for Bitterness

 It’s as though you’ve somehow cultivated your anger as some sort of analgesic and, rather than devoting yourself to actually healing from your hurt, you’ve instead become addicted to numbing it through a painkiller.
-And the supreme irony of this situation is that to have your painkiller (i.e., your anger) continue to work, you must keep your wound fresh and open.
+And the irony of this situation is that to have your painkiller (your anger) continue to work, you must keep your wound fresh and open.
 Yet if you’re ever to transcend your wounding experience, both your pain and its painkiller have to be allowed to “expire.”

 As I’ve bulleted above, any bitterness still dominating you will only augment the injury you’ve already sustained.
-So what’s your choice here?
-In your mind, or with family and friends, you can continue to berate, or castigate, the one who harmed you.
+What’s your choice?
+In your mind, or with family and friends, you can continue to berate or castigate the one who harmed you.
 Or, you can choose to become not problem-focused but solution-oriented and contrive to put your ill-treatment behind you.
-This might seem like a no-brainer, but in fact it may not be that easy to relinquish your “superior” position of righteous victimhood.
-Still, if you’re up to the challenge, here’s what you need to be reflecting on:
+This might seem like a no-brainer, but in fact, it may not be that easy to relinquish your “superior” position of righteous victimhood.
+Here’s what you need to be reflecting on: